Bitbucket is getting a new navigation

 Pipelines configuration sharing is a Bitbucket Cloud Premium feature.
 Learn more about Bitbucket Premium

-Being able to share your YAML configuration in Bitbucket Pipelines allows you to define and share pipeline definitions within the same workspace, which enables you to streamline your pipeline definitions by not having to repeatedly create each pipeline configuration.
+Being able to share your YAML configuration in Bitbucket Pipelines allows you to define and share pipeline definitions within the same repository or workspace, which enables you to streamline your pipeline definitions by not having to repeatedly create each pipeline configuration.

-Setup yaml sharing for your workspace
+Setup YAML sharing for your workspace

-1. Create a repository in the Workspace where you’ll be adding the shared pipeline definition.
+1. Create a repository in the workspace where you’ll be adding the shared pipeline definition.
 For more information on creating a repository, refer to our Create a Git repository help document.

-1 2 3 4 5 6 7 8 9 export: true definitions: pipelines: share-pipeline-1: - step: name: "hello world" script: - echo hello
+export: true definitions: pipelines: share-pipeline-2: - step: name: "hello world" script: - echo hello

 A good way to separate ‘exported’ pipelines from other pipelines is by including them under the definitions section, which allows you to separate the Pipeline definitions you want to export from the Pipelines you want to run on the actual repository itself.